Philippine noontime variety television shows: Student Canteen (1979–1986)

 Eat Bulaga!
-(EB) struggled with its ratings due to a lack of advertisers in its first year of airing due to Student Canteen's stronghold on television.
-EB was in danger of cancellation until "Mr. Macho" was launched in 1980, which allowed EB to surpass Student Canteen's ratings.
-EB started airing nationwide in 1982 with the launch of RPN's domestic satellite, which also coincided with Coney Reyes' transfer to EB and Chiqui Hollman to Student Canteen.
-Other people were introduced in Student Canteen but the show was eventually canceled by the GMA management in March 1986, after the People Power Revolution (also known as the EDSA Revolution) that toppled the Marcos regime one month earlier in February 1986.
-Student Canteen was revived in 1989 on RPN-9 but was canceled in 1990 after a misunderstanding occurred between the show's producers and the RPN management.
+(EB) struggled with its ratings and a lack of advertisers in its first year of airing due to Student Canteens stronghold on television.
+EB was in danger of cancellation until "Mr. Macho" was launched in 1980, which allowed EB to surpass Student Canteens ratings.
+EB started airing nationwide in 1982 with the launch of RPN's domestic satellite, which also coincided with Coney Reyes's transfer to EB and Chiqui Hollman to Student Canteen.
+Other people were introduced in Student Canteen; but the show was eventually canceled by the GMA management in March 1986, after the People Power Revolution (also known as the EDSA Revolution) that toppled the Marcos regime one month earlier, in February 1986.
+Student Canteen was revived on February 18, 1989, on RPN-9 but was canceled on June 10, 1990, after a misunderstanding occurred between the show's producers and the RPN management.

 Lunch Date (1986–1993)

-Lunch Date became Student Canteen's successor in 1986 and was GMA's first station-produced noontime variety show.
-Its original hosts were Orly Mercado, Rico J. Puno, Toni Rose Gayda and Hollmann.
-When the show was reformatted after a year, it only retained Gayda and Hollman and brought in a mix of new and established artists to host the show, including Randy Santiago, Keno, Lito Pimentel, Tina Revilla, Pilita Corrales, Louie Heredia, Sheryl Cruz, Jon Santos, Dennis Padilla, Fe Delos Reyes, Manilyn Reynes, Willie Revillame and Ai Ai de las Alas.
-The show introduced new segments that challenged EB's reign in the noontime slot.
+Lunch Date became Student Canteens successor on June 9, 1986, and was GMA's first station-produced noontime variety show.
+Its original hosts were Orly Mercado, Rico J. Puno, Toni Rose Gayda, and Hollmann.
+When the show was reformatted after a year, it only retained Gayda and Hollman and brought in a mix of new and established artists to host the show, including Randy Santiago, Keno, Lito Pimentel, Tina Revilla, Pilita Corrales, Louie Heredia, Sheryl Cruz, Jon Santos, Dennis Padilla, Fe Delos Reyes, Manilyn Reynes, Willie Revillame, and Ai Ai de las Alas.
+The show introduced new segments that challenged EBs reign in the noontime slot.

-In 1987, EB's ratings improved when Aiza Seguerra, a Little Miss Philippines winner, joined the show and became highly approved to viewers.
-In 1989, changes were made to both noontime shows: former RPN-9 executive Wilma Galvante and former EB writer Vincent Dy Buncio joined Lunch Date as the executive producer and director of the show respectively.
+In 1987, EBs ratings improved when Aiza Seguerra, a Little Miss Philippines winner, joined the show and became popular with viewers.
+In 1989, changes were made to both noontime shows: former RPN-9 executive Wilma Galvante and former EB writer Vincent Dy Buncio joined Lunch Date as the executive producer and director of the show, respectively.
 Meanwhile, EB moved to ABS-CBN due to RPN's sequestration under the Cory Aquino administration.
-EB (together with its sister shows produced by TAPE, Inc.) helped ABS-CBN increased its ranking to No. 1 TV network from No. 4.
-It also started the rivalry of GMA and ABS-CBN in the noontime slot that existed until May 5, 2020, when the broadcasting franchise of ABS-CBN lapsed and the eventual departure of TVJ from TAPE, Inc. on May 31, 2023.
-In 1993, GMA's management decided to reformat their own noontime show and replaced it by SST: Salo-Salo Together.
-According to de Leon, Lunch Date was their toughest opponent ever because it was pitted against EB for more than 7 years, the longest compared to other noontime shows until It's Showtime surpassed it in 2019.
+EB (together with its sister shows produced by TAPE, Inc.) helped ABS-CBN increase its TV network ranking to No. 1, from No. 4.
+It also started the rivalry of GMA and ABS-CBN in the noontime slot, a rivalry existed until May 5, 2020, when the broadcasting franchise of ABS-CBN lapsed and with the eventual departure of TVJ from TAPE, Inc. on May 31, 2023.
+In 1993, GMA's management decided to reformat their own noontime show and replaced it with SST: Salo-Salo Together.
+According to de Leon, Lunch Date was their toughest opponent ever because it was pitted against EB for more than 7 years, the longest, compared to other noontime shows, until It's Showtime surpassed it in 2019.